ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst

 Mortality
 ^^^^^^^^^

 We will model covid-19 mortality using an age-dependent infection fatality ratio (IFR), as consistent with the IHME forecast model.
-There will be two steps to this piece of the model, the first being the determination of if an individual dies due to covid-19 (described here), and the being determining *when* they exit their current model state (decribed in the `Transition Data`_ section).
+There will be two steps to this piece of the model, the first being the determination of if an individual dies due to covid-19 (described here), and the second being determining *when* they exit their current model state (decribed in the Transition_ section).

-In the same time-step for which a simulant is initialized into the :math:`E`, :math:`I_Q`, :math:`I_A`, :math:`I_1`, or :math:`I_2` covid-19 model states or transitions into the :math:`E` model state, the age-specific IFR should be used to determine if that simulant will die of covid-19, such that the IFR shown in the table below represents the probability that an infected individual dies from covid-19.
+In the same time-step for which a simulant is initialized into the :math:`E`, :math:`I_Q`, :math:`I_A`, :math:`I_1`, or :math:`I_2` model states or transitions into the :math:`E` model state, the age-specific IFR should be used to determine if that simulant will die of covid-19, such that the IFR shown in the table below represents the probability that an infected individual dies from covid-19.

 .. csv-table:: Infection Fatality Ratios
 	:file: ifr_data.csv